AndrewSunderland/tutor_nodejs/README.md

 Instructions:

 1. Clone
-2. Open terminal/bash
+2. Open terminal
+3. npm install
-3. Type npm run start
+4. Type npm run start
-4. Go to browser and visit http://localhost/whatever_the_port_number_is
+5. Go to browser and visit http://localhost/whatever_the_port_number_is

 In the future we plan on moving away from JSON databasing and use something that allows us to scale.